-- Smash the bananas until they resemble puree.
+- Smash the bananas really well until they resemble puree.

 - Add the water to a pot on the stove and whisk in the banana until well incorporated.

 - Add the oats to the water and THEN turn on the stove to medium-high.
 As soon as the oatmeal comes to a simmer, turn down the heat to low, add the cinnamon and salt, and cook until desired consistency, stirring occasionally, This takes less than 10 minutes.

 - Spoon into individual bowls and top with (or stir in) ingredients of choice.